LucasCur/MarkdownCanvas/README.md

-# Markdown Editor
+# Markdown Canvas

 This is a simple Markdown editor built with Node.js, Express, and Markdown-it.
-It allows users to input Markdown text and see the rendered HTML output in real-time.
+It allows users to write Markdown text and see the rendered HTML output in real-time.

 ## Installation